 How to protect your device from browser hijackers

-The best way to protect yourself from this happening in the future is to use a security stack that keeps unwanted programs off your computer and other devices.
-A security stack is bundling applications together (like antivirus, a VPN, and others) to create a secure wall around your devices.
+The best way to protect yourself from browser hijacking is to use a security stack that prevents unwanted programs from running on your computer and other devices.
+A security stack bundles applications together (like antivirus, a VPN, and others) to create a secure wall around your devices.
 Major companies and corporations use security stacks, and you definitely should too.

-• Look for a quality VPN with a no-logs policy and a variety of safety features like obfuscated servers.
+- Look for a high-quality VPN with a no-logs policy and a range of security features, including obfuscated servers.
 Be wary of free VPNs that may sell your data or be full of malware.

 FAQs